mahesh237/food/readme.txt

 homepage-> menu also done

-fetch data from json a dn displayed on screen also wirtten cart functionallity butnot completed due to some errors whilw routing also made the checkout page
+fetch data from json a dn displayed on screen also wirtten ca . rt functionallity butnot completed due to some errors whilw routing also made the checkout page